jonstout/VCE/README.md

 sudo systemctl restart tsds_writer;
 sudo systemctl restart grafana-server;

 ```
-5. The following step is for setting up the grafana dashboard which renders the Statistics chart.
+6. The following step is for setting up the grafana dashboard which renders the Statistics chart.

-    * Visit `http://<hostname>:3000/` and login grafana with default credentials.
+    * Visit `https://<hostname>/grafana/` and login grafana with **admin** credentials.

     * Setup the tsds datasource according to configuration section [here](https://globalnoc.github.io/tsds-grafana/)